ZetaGo-Aurum/AleoPantest/ADVANCED_FEATURES.md

-# AloPantest v2.0 - Advanced Features Documentation
+# AleoPantest v2.0 - Advanced Features Documentation

 ## 🎯 New Features Overview

-This document outlines the advanced features added in the latest update to AloPantest v2.0.
+This document outlines the advanced features added in the latest update to AleoPantest v2.0.

 ---